-The Historic Miyazaki Bathhouse is a one of a kind diamond in the rust.
+The Historic Miyazaki Bathhouse is a one of a kind diamond in the rough.
 Set in the heart of old Japantown Walnut Grove, California, is a small town nestled in the beauty of the Sacramento Delta and its 1200 miles of snaking waterways.

-They brought with them the wonderful tradition of their ritual bathing, which served both as an important social amalgam for the community, and of course a peaceful and serene place to soak and bathe.
+They brought with them the wonderful tradition of their ritual bathing, which served both as an important social amalgam for the community, and of course a place to soak and bathe.
 Post World War II, these soulful places fell into disrepair and faded into the past.

 You won’t find anything else like it!